Handsworth 101 - Parent Glossary

 by senior business students.
 Royals Gear

-week by a parent volunteer group to raise funds for the athletics program.
+week by a parent volunteer group to raise funds for athletic programs.
 Orders for the lunch program may be placed through Munch-A-Lunch.

 Royal Recognition assemblies held in May/June, for students